 All of this is designed to be compliant with the COMAH regulations in the UK, which is similar to what some other areas are adopting, e.g. Asia-Pacific.

 This course includes video talks, quizzes, activities, workshops and webinars.
 Participants will engage with a detailed road tanker offloading case study as part of the course, which has a high degree of vulnerability to different types of human failure.

 We used to do a two day face to face course before Covid but accelerated plans for an online version.
 This isn’t just the same but an online form.
 We have developed new material and take advantage of the online platform – why do something the same when you can do it better?
 There is consequently more material and we can spread the learning out more so people have more time to digest the material.

-The course is about the equivalent of 3 days’ worth of training spread over 2-5 weeks depending on how fast and flexible clients want the programme.
+The course is about the equivalent of 3 days’ worth of training spread over a week or a month depending on how fast and flexible clients want the programme.

 A demo version of the software is included so participants can see for themselves what value it offers.
 We like to give participants access to the software beyond the course so they can evaluate it further.
 The principles we teach are the same and compliant with UK COMAH regulations, this can be achieved with Post It Notes, Word and Excel, so participants can still transfer that learning to these different forms of application.
 We build in time to talk about the pros and cons of these.

 - "This is a course all [Major Hazard Industries] in Singapore should consider as it helps participants acquire the needed knowledge, not only to drive human reliability improvement, but also to meet the Human Factors aspect of the local Safety [Regulations]."
 Process Safety Manager, Singapore.